zcrnf/Music_Transformer/README.md

 # Music Transformer - REMI Tokenization Training Pipeline

 A GPT-style transformer trained on MIDI music files using REMI tokenization with composer conditioning.

 Sample result: see the midi file in the folder

-Update: This project switched from real piano to midi, from Encodec to REMI, for a better performance Training Data Source: https://drive.google.com/drive/folders/1gskpFXA04GMyTT0f9r4z3C2ddzCEOP42
+Update: For people who have visited this project before: his project switched from real piano to midi, from Encodec to REMI, for a better performance

+Training Data Source: https://drive.google.com/drive/folders/1gskpFXA04GMyTT0f9r4z3C2ddzCEOP42

 ## Overview

 This project trains a music generation model on ~10,841 MIDI files from 237 composers using: